-School Hours/Access
+School Hours / Access

 - Only use the designated entrances and exits. - Schools will be open to staff 7 a.m. to 9 p.m.
-(M-F) - Rentals for community events will be restricted and require appropriate approvals. - Parents and guardians will be encouraged to use phone or email to meet with staff or make an appointment. - School volunteers will be limited to essential educational support programs such as school meals. - The school will keep a log of all visitors, that includes contact information. - The school will keep a log of all visitors, including staff that are not regularly scheduled to work in the school.
-This includes Spareboard, TTOC's, and Facilities staff.
+(M-F), and to teaching staff only on Saturdays, 9 a.m. to 5 p.m. - Rentals for community events will be restricted and require appropriate approvals. - Parents and guardians will be encouraged to use phone or email to meet with staff or make an appointment. - School volunteers will be limited to essential educational support programs such as school meals. - The school will keep a log of all visitors, that includes contact information and confirmation of daily health check. - The school will keep a log of all visitors, including staff that are not assigned to work in the school.
+This includes Itinerants, Spareboard, TTOC's, and Facilities staff.